 Food + Beverage

 The other reason that Tao was so successful is because for all the scene, the food at the time was boundary-breaking.
 No one could do trendy Japanese like Tao.
 I read that Crane Club was meant to be the legacy restaurant of the Tao Group.
-But really nothing can top the legacy that they’ve created one of the most successful restaurant groups in the world.
+But really, nothing can top the legacy that they’ve created in becoming one of the most successful restaurant groups in the world.
 Tao Las Vegas has consistently been the highest grossing restaurant in the U.S.

 Service

-There’s a reason that Tao has been unicorn successful with a loyal following of repeat clients.
+There’s a reason that Tao has been unicorn-successful with a loyal following of repeat clients.
 Service at Crane Club runs like this isn’t their first rodeo.
 In lieu of the 1990s-style pretension that they could cop, the team handles the demanding crowd like pros.

 Overall: 7.2/10